-Lucy Ross, head of training at Pets Corner LTD, shares some tips to help owners take care of their furry friends.
+It might sound simple but keeping our pets in good health is something to consider on a daily basis.
+Lucy Ross, head of training at Pets Corner LTD, shares some tips to help owners take care of their furry friends and keep them healthy.

 It is important that your dog is sheltered from the cold.
 Dogs that live outside will acclimatise during the colder months and build up a warm thick coat.